MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/scan-from-your-app.md

 -   [**DeviceInformation**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation)
 -   [**DeviceClass**](/uwp/api/Windows.Devices.Enumeration.DeviceClass)

-Learn here how to scan content from your app by using a flatbed, feeder, or auto-configured scan source.
+> [!IMPORTANT]

-**Important**  The [**Windows.Devices.Scanners**](/uwp/api/Windows.Devices.Scanners) APIs are part of the desktop [device family](../get-started/universal-application-platform-guide.md).
+> The [**Windows.Devices.Scanners**](/uwp/api/Windows.Devices.Scanners) APIs are part of the desktop [device family](../get-started/universal-application-platform-guide.md).
 Apps can use these APIs only on the desktop version of Windows 10.

 To scan from your app, you must first list the available scanners by declaring a new [**DeviceInformation**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation) object and getting the [**DeviceClass**](/uwp/api/Windows.Devices.Enumeration.DeviceClass) type.
 Only scanners that are installed locally with WIA drivers are listed and available to your app.

 After your app has listed available scanners, it can use the auto-configured scan settings based on the scanner type, or just scan using the available flatbed or feeder scan source.
-To use auto-configured settings, the scanner must be enabled for auto-configuration must not be equipped with both a flatbed and a feeder scanner.
+To use auto-configured settings, the scanner must be enabled for auto-configuration and must not be equipped with both a flatbed and a feeder scanner.
 For more info, see [Auto-Configured Scanning](/windows-hardware/drivers/image/auto-configured-scanning).

 ## Enumerate available scanners